firepress-org/Code-Injection-for-Ghost-themes/README.md

 There is a few element clients wants to easily configure like:

-- The size of their logos
+- Logo size
-- Title & paragraph colors
+- Color of title & paragraph text
-- Radius of pictures
+- Radius of the pictures
+- etc

 ## For which themes?